mctinker/Map-Tasker/README.md

 Details for some of the points mentioned in the "Troubleshooting and FAQ" section are preserved here for additional context.

+### 1
+**Regarding Windows 11 Specifics**

+- Only WIndows 11 is supported.
+Any earlier versions of Windows are not supported.
+- For `MapTasker_Map.txt` display issues in Notepad, use an alternative text editor like Typepad and set it as default for `.txt` files.

+### 2
+**Regarding Direct XML Retrieval from Android**

+To retrieve the Tasker XML file directly:

+- Ensure both desktop and Android devices are on the same local network.
+- The ['Http Server Example' Tasker Project](https://shorturl.at/bwCD4) must be installed and active on the Android device, with the server running.
+Remember to run the "launch" Task and enter your Google Drive ID.
+- The [MapTasker List TaskerNet profile](https://shorturl.at/0MQrL) must be imported into Tasker for the 'List XML Files' button in the GUI.
+You can [preview this app on TaskerNet](https://taskernet.com/?public&tags=maptasker,Utility&time=AllTime).
+- Once retrieved, the XML is saved on your desktop and doesn't need constant re-fetching unless changed.

 ### 3
 **Regarding Tkinter Installation:**